NeuroJSON/BrainMeshLibrary/README.md

 ## Acknowledgement

-This project is funded by the National Institutes of Health (NIH) / Neurological Disorders and Stroke (NINDS) grant# U24-NS124027 and R01-EB026998 (PI: Fang), National Institute of General Medical Sciences (NIGMS) grant# R01-GM114365 (PI: Fang).
+This project is funded by the National Institutes of Health (NIH) / National Institute of Neurological Disorders and Stroke (NINDS) grant# U24-NS124027 and R01-EB026998 (PI: Fang), National Institute of General Medical Sciences (NIGMS) grant# R01-GM114365 (PI: Fang).